Heber Valley Hospital employee charged in financial card, medical equipment thefts from workplace | Gephardt Daily

 Well into the investigation, Brauner became a suspect in a third theft case in a different part of the same hospital.

-“On May 8th, employees from The Ear Nose & Throat Center (E.N.T.
+“On May 8th, employees from The Ear, Nose & Throat Center (E.N.T.
 Center) of Utah reported their office had been burglarized,” says another probable cause statement filed in Brauner’s arrest.

 “According to employees, an unknown person had removed medical equipment worth approximately $26,000.
 There were no signs of forced entry into the center.”

-“As the Environmental Services manager, Jason would have keys and badge access to all areas of the hospital, including the E.N.T Center,” the sheriff’s statement says.
+“As the Environmental Services manager, Jason would have keys and badge access to all areas of the hospital, including the E.N.T.
+Center,” the sheriff’s statement says.

 Screen grabs from the Cottonwood Heights Target were shown to hospital officials, who identified the suspect as Brauner.
 On May 11, WCSO investigators contacted a security department official at the Heber Valley Medical Center.

-“He indicated video surveillance showed Jason removing items from the Ear Nose & Throat Center during the times the thefts had occurred.
+“He indicated video surveillance showed Jason removing items from the Ear, Nose & Throat Center during the times the thefts had occurred.

 “On 05/17/2023, Jason was found removing additional stolen supplies from the hospital.
 Jason was detained and brought to the Sheriff’s Office for questioning.
 I explained Miranda and checked for his understanding.
 Jason admitted that he had items from the center and had possibly stored them inside his residence.
 Efforts are ongoing to retrieve the items from Jason’s residence.”